 - Serve with White Milk Gravy and Peas.

-- If you would like to bake this as a Salmon Loaf, after mixing all the ingredients, oil a loaf pan and shape the mixture into a loaf rather than patties.
+- After mixing the ingredients, oil a loaf pan and shape the mixture into a loaf rather than patties.

 - Put the salmon mixture in the loaf pan and smoosh it to fill it evenly.